 - Other University Debt: In addition to the primary borrowing vehicles listed above, the University also has other outstanding long-term debt obligations as listed below:

-- Financing Trust Structure: The University has approximately $362.2 million1 of outstanding third-party housing debt (i.e. debt issued by a party other than the University but for a project in which the University has an economic interest) under its Financing Trust Structure (FTS) credit.
-Currently the projects in the FTS are all housing projects at the Irvine campus.
+- Financing Trust Structure: The University has approximately $1.2 billion1 of outstanding third-party housing debt (i.e. debt issued by a party other than the University but for a project in which the University has an economic interest) under its Financing Trust Structure (FTS) credit.
+Currently the projects in the FTS are housing projects at the Irvine, Riverside and Davis campuses.
 The bonds are secured solely by gross revenues of the projects financed.